eea/esdrt.buildout/README.rst

  * libbz2-dev (Debian/Ubuntu) / libbzip2-devel (RedHat/CentOS)
  * libmysqlclient18 and libmysqlclient-dev (Debian/Ubuntu) / libmysqlclient and libmysqlclient-devel (RedHat/CentOS)

-System requirements and preparation for EEA-CPB
+System requirements and preparation for ESD
 ===============================================
-The EEA-CPB is intended to run on Linux/Unix-based operating systems.
+The ESD Review Tool is intended to run on Linux/Unix-based operating systems.
 The buildout has been used and tested on *Debian*, *Ubuntu* for development and *CentOS 5* and *CentoOS 6* for production.

 The below system libraries must be installed on the server before you run the buildout.
 These must be globally